JuliaLang/Pkg.jl/docs/src/creating-packages.md

 end # module
 ```

+The name of the extension (here `PlottingContourExt`) is not very important but using something similar to the suggest here is likely a good
+idea.

-A user that depends only on `Plotting` will not pay the cost of the "extension" inside the `ContourExt` module.
+A user that depends only on `Plotting` will not pay the cost of the "extension" inside the `PlottingContourExt` module.
-It is only when the `Contour` package actually gets loaded that the `ContourExt` extension is loaded
+It is only when the `Contour` package actually gets loaded that the `PlottingContourExt` extension is loaded
 and provides the new functionality.

-If one considers `ContourExt` as a completely separate package, it could be argued that defining `Plotting.plot(c::Contour.ContourCollection)` is
+If one considers `PlottingContourExt` as a completely separate package, it could be argued that defining `Plotting.plot(c::Contour.ContourCollection)` is
-[type piracy](https://docs.julialang.org/en/v1/manual/style-guide/#Avoid-type-piracy) since `ContourExt` _owns_ neither the method `Plotting.plot` nor the type `Contour.ContourCollection`.
+[type piracy](https://docs.julialang.org/en/v1/manual/style-guide/#Avoid-type-piracy) since `PlottingContourExt` _owns_ neither the method `Plotting.plot` nor the type `Contour.ContourCollection`.
 However, for extensions, it is ok to assume that the extension owns the methods in its parent package.
 In fact, this form of type piracy is one of the most standard use cases for extensions.